3nol/how-to-git/04_remotes/README.md

     source will be listed here already.
 - `git remote add <remote-name> <url>` \
     Adds a remote under the given name.
 Commonly, you only have one remote for syncing.
-It's convention to call this remote `origin`.
+By convention, we call this remote `origin`.
 - `git fetch` \
     Retrieves all new updates on objects/references from a remote.
 Does not perform any changes locally yet.